assemblymade/meta/app/views/faq_groups/community.md

 # Chat
+Definitely drop by our [general chat](https://assembly.com/chat/general) room and say hello!
+This is where everyone usually meets each other and where you can meet us, the core memembers of the Assembly team!

-Each product has a chat room, which can be found at assembly.com/PRODUCT-NAME/chat.
+Additionally, each product has a chat room, which can be found at assembly.com/PRODUCT-NAME/chat.
 This is an all-purpose forum for discussion.

 # Bounties

 If you want to talk about a specific bounty, the comments  section underneath it is the best place to do this.

-# Discussions

-Discussions are like open-ended bounties.
-If you want to talk through something, but there isn’t specific work or an intended resolution, then you can start a discussion.

-# Meta Chat

-[Assembly Meta Chat](http://assembly.com/meta/chat) is where our team hangs out.
-If you have questions for us, or would just like to say hello, feel free to drop in there.

 # How can I change my avatar?